Older people are affected

 Thank you.

-Age International is raising money together with the Disasters Emergency Committee (DEC) for the Ukraine Humanitarian Appeal.
-The DEC is a consortium of 15 aid member charities working together in times of disasters and emergencies.
-For more information on the DEC and our fellow member agencies please visit the DEC website.
+Age International is raising money for our Ukraine Humanitarian Appeal, to support our work for older people affected by the conflict in Ukraine.
 Any income not spent after twelve months past the end of the appeal may be allocated to another emergency situation that requires our support.